se-edu/se-book/specifyingRequirements/userStories/usage/tools.md

   <div id="user-stories-in-issue-tracker">

-  You can break the user story into issue subject and description in this way:
+  You can break the user story into issue subject and description as follows:

   title | `As a user I can add a deadline`
   ------|---------------------------------